-Suddenly, she's stuck with taking care of three little girls for six months, trying not to kill the soccer moms at the snobby Percival Academy, and joining the PTO.
-Not to mention the residents of Chestnut Ridge trying to give her a few tips.
+Suddenly, she's stuck taking care of three little girls, trying not to kill the soccer moms at the snobby Percival Academy, and joining the PTO.

-Now Beverly--problematic, sarcastic, and ultimately hilarious--is forced to take on the responsibilities of a loving parent.
-And she is definitely anything but.
+Now Beverly--self-serving, sarcastic, and problematic--must take on the role of a loving parent.
+And she is anything but.

 - Author's Note